 Dear Ladies and Gentlemen, dear colleagues:

-I would like to thank the organizers very much for this invitation to speak, especially Matteo Ieva, who contacted me a few weeks ago.
+I would like to thank the organizers very much for this invitation to speak, especially Matteo Ieva, who contacted me several weeks ago.
 “Ripensare la morfologia urbana” is the title of the current issue of the U+D Urban Form and Design journal, which is more of a book on urban morphology than simply a journal issue.
 The most important names in Italian architecture in Italy are all here.
 With scientific exactitude and great expertise, the essays investigate the topic of urban morphology and the morphogenesis of the city.
 The essays are very topical in addition to providing great historical and theoretical depth.
 The contributions are sure to attract international attention due to the fact that they are published in both Italian and English.

-The presentation of the current issue no. 15 of the journal provides an opportunity, as Giuseppe Strappa writes in the editorial, for “moments of reflection and regeneration.”
-You can assess the situation, but you cannot draw a final conclusion yet: “one takes a look at the work done and takes stock, looking at the future with new eyes, and makes plans.”
+The presentation of the current issue, no. 15 of the journal, provides an opportunity, as Giuseppe Strappa writes in the editorial, for “moments of reflection and regeneration.”
+One can assess the situation but not yet draw a final conclusion yet: “one takes a look at the work done and takes stock, looking at the future with new eyes, and makes plans.”

 It is a great pleasure for me to take part in this process and to contribute to it.
-I would like to take up some points that are mentioned in the editorial and that seem to me to be of great importance for the topic of urban morphology and morphogenesis under the current conditions. including social, technological, and climatic issues.
+I would like to take up some points that are mentioned in the editorial and that seem to me to be of great importance for the topic of urban morphology and morphogenesis under the current conditions, including social, technological, and climatic issues.

 There is one sentence from the editorial in particular that I would like to focus on.
 It claims, among other things, that research into urban design “has its distant origins in the Lombard Enlightenment.”
 The fact that the author singles out the Lombard Enlightenment as opposed to the Enlightenment in general is significant.
 The Enlightenment and, as we shall see later, humanism feature in different variations depending on the context.